Licenses + Permits for Animals + Pets

 Renewal statements are mailed during the first week of each year.
 Residents have until June 30 to license each pet without incurring a penalty.

 For each renewal pet registration licensed on or after July 1, residents will be charged a $20 penalty, per animal, in addition to the license fee.
-Rabies vaccinations must be current at the time of licensing.
+Rabies vaccinations must be current at the time of licensing and must remain valid within the duration of the City license expiration date.

-There is a $20 penalty, per pet and in addition to the licensing fee, if renewing after June 30.
+There is a $20 per-pet penalty, in addition to the licensing fee, if renewing after June 30.

 Use the city’s online permitting portal, ePLACE, to apply for and renew pet licenses.